gadeleon/gadeleon.github.io/_posts/2018-06-30-nowitstime.markdown

 you learn how to properly pack clothes.
 Fold n' roll, fold n' roll!

 For the past month, I've been on the junket meeting as many people as I can and doing things in New York City that have been on my list.
+It was hilarious going to <i>Next Level</i> in Brooklyn on a Wednesday night, compete in a fighting game, and lose my only two matches convincingly.
+Talking and listening to the people there made me appreciate speaking in English; it won't be long before I'll have to speak it slowly (after failing to speak Japanese slowly!).
+I'm not exactly looking forward to it, but the occasional English text from friends and family will probably be more welcome than I realize.

 It's been heartwarming seeing people and listen to them offer advice, wish me well, or even just take a moment to say they'll miss me.
-It was hilarious going to
-<i>Next Level</i> in Brooklyn on a Wednesday night, compete in a fighting game, and lose my only
-two matches convincingly.
-I am even starting to appreciate speaking in English;
-it won't be long before I'll have to speak it slowly (after failing to speak Japanese slowly!)
+It's only been these last few days where I've started to feel the weight of my decision.
+Seeing people for potentially the last time has left me in tears on more than one occasion now.
+What's frustrating is finding the right words in that state which, as one can imagine, is very difficult.
+It's made me do a lot of reflecting.

 I eventually settled on the Binary Sunset for this post's image (largely because I love <i>Star Wars</i>).
 For Luke, he was looking off to the horizon dreaming